-- Female employees who suffer from dystocia can have an additional 15 days of leave. - Female employees who have multiple births are entitled to an additional 15 days of leave for each additional birth. - In four provinces, female employees who still cannot work after the end of Maternity leave, due to physical problems or other difficulties, can (with the approval of their work units) obtain additional leave.
+- Female employees who suffer from dystocia can have an additional 15 days of leave. - Female employees who have multiple births are entitled to an additional 15 days of leave for each additional birth. - Female employees who miscarry within 4 months of pregnancy can have 15 days of maternity leave; female employees who miscarry after 4 months of pregnancy shall have 42 days of maternity leave. - In four provinces, female employees who still cannot work after the end of Maternity leave, due to physical problems or other difficulties, can (with the approval of their work units) obtain additional leave.
 In Zhejiang, Jilin, and Chongqing, leave can be extended to one year after birth (including statutory Maternity leave), with the salary continuing to be fully paid (Zhejiang) or paid at 75 per cent or above (Jilin and Chongqing).